P-p-H-d/mlib/README.md

 This variable is shared by all lists of the same type.
 * it links the memory allocation of the list to use this mempool with this variable.

-Using mempool allows to create heavily efficient list.
+mempool create heavily efficient list.
 However it is only worth the effort in some heavy performance context.
 The created mempool has to be explictely initialized before using any methods of the created list by calling  mempool\_list\_name\_init(variable)